-More details about the Sedona Red Rock Scenic Byway Webcam:
+About the Sedona Red Rock Scenic Byway Webcam

 Gateway To Sedona now includes live webcam views on its website, featuring famous rock formations along the Sedona Red Rock Scenic Byway, State Route 179, the most popular route connecting Sedona to Phoenix and Flagstaff, Arizona.

 In addition to the geologic wonders hugging the Scenic Byway as it winds its way into the heart of Sedona, by looking at the live, streaming camera images, one can quickly assess the best route to Sedona during its busiest times.

 Spring and fall often find Sedona packed with tourists, especially during special events such as the ever-growing and popular festivals held at Tlaquepaque and in Uptown Sedona.
 Traffic into Sedona can be quite heavy during these times, often riddled with clogs and backups.
 A glance at the cars moving down the Sedona Scenic Byway will quickly inform one of any potential delays.